TIBCOSoftware/snappydata/docs/reference/sql_reference/select.md

     : expression [ASC|DESC][, expression [ASC|DESC], ...]
 ```

-For information on executing queries on Approximate Query Processing, refer to [AQP](/../../aqp.md).
+For information on executing queries on Approximate Query Processing (AQP), refer to [AQP](/../../aqp.md).
 ## Description

 Output data from one or more relations.